Crayon2000/MiisendU-Wii-U/README.md

 ## Build
 Prerequisites:
-* Packages in the wiiu-dev group from devkitpro
+* Packages in the wiiu-dev group and ppc-jansson from devkitpro

 To compile:
 ```bash